 by: Carmen Willings

-March 15, 2020
+Originally posted March 15, 2020

-We are in an unprecedented time in our lives where many schools are closing or moving to online instruction.Most of us are new to providing instruction online to students for extended periods of time.
-While my school district has provided online learning days during inclement weather, long term instruction is new to me.
-I put together this page as a way to support you as you transition into this new means of providing instruction.
-I will share strategies and resources I am using that you may find helpful for virtual or distance instruction.
-As I discover and develop new resources, activities and instructional strategies I will add those here for your reference.
+We are in the midst of extraordinary times when many schools are closing or moving to online instruction in the midst of the COVID-19 pandemic.
+In March 2020 when many schools across the United States (and world!) closed, most of us were new to providing instruction online to students for extended periods of time.
+While my school district had provided online learning days during inclement weather, long term instruction was new to me.
+I put together this page as a way to support fellow TVI's as we transition into this new means of providing instruction.
+Here you will find strategies and resources I am using with my students.
+It is my hope that you will find this information helpful for virtual or distance instruction with the students you serve.
+As I discover and develop new resources, activities and instructional strategies I will continue to add them here for your reference.